 Substance abuse and dependence can impair perception, impulse control, learning, and judgment.
 This makes it difficult for sufferers to recognize the extent of their problems.
-These very characteristics are what makes it so hard for substance abusers to recognize the need for seeking professional help.
+These very characteristics are what make it so hard for substance abusers to acknowledge the need to seek professional help.
 More often than not, it is a friend or family member that first recognizes the extent of the person’s problem, rather than the addict him or herself.
 Thankfully, this doesn’t mean there is no hope for those who are struggling with drug and alcohol abuse.

-Friends and family members who are concerned about their loved ones’ problem should stay on the lookout for certain behaviors indicative of the disease.
-These include excessive use of drugs or alcohol, and excessive time spent using or recovering from controlled or illicit substances.
+Friends and family members who are concerned about their loved ones’ problems should stay on the lookout for certain behaviors indicative of the disease.
+These include excessive use of drugs or alcohol and excessive time spent using or recovering from controlled or illicit substances.
 Other behavioral changes typical to substance use disorders:

-- the lack of desire to give up the behavior, and
+- A lack of desire to give up the behavior

 It can be more difficult to observe cognitive and emotional changes from the outside, although it certainly is possible.
 Look for:

-- The altered ability to understand the relative benefits and disadvantages of using substances, and
+- The altered ability to understand the relative benefits and disadvantages of using substances